ryu-raptor/MarkdownPreviewQt/readme_en.md

 $ ./install.sh
 ~~~

-This script locates a standard CSS stylesheet as `$HOME/.local/share/MarkdownViewerQt/styles.css`
+This script copies a standard CSS stylesheet as `$HOME/.local/share/MarkdownViewerQt/styles.css`
+The standard CSS is `./stylesheet/styles.css`.

 Then,